Future of Everhour Invoicing

 Is it essential (for companies especially) to have an invoice generated within Everhour (as a .pdf file)?

-Hope we haven’t overloaded you with our feedback requests and are looking forward to find out your opinion 🙂 And again, feel free to contribute your own ideas!
+Hope we haven’t overloaded you with our feedback requests and are looking forward to learning about your opinion 🙂 And again, feel free to contribute your own ideas!